kanliot/clock2/README.md

      `clock2` shows the current time, until you break out of the program.
      Like 1:23:45 PM

+ ![looks like](https://raw.githubusercontent.com/kanliot/clock2/main/clock2.png)
- clock2 doesn't actually clear the screen.
+ ##### `clock2` doesn't actually clear the terminal screen.
 It uses xterm control sequences to clear the current line.
- ![looks like](https://raw.githubusercontent.com/kanliot/clock2/main/clock2.png)